milenazuccarelli/fastline/templates/binda-cms/config/README.md

 # %%PROJECT_NAME%%

-A Rails application with Binda CMS
+A Rails application with Binda CMS.

 ## Installation